ScialdoneLab/MitoHEAR/README.md

 The package has two main functions: **get_raw_counts_allele** and **get_heteroplasmy**.

 ## Troubleshooting installation errors
 The package was developed within R.4.0.2.
 A different version of R (higher or lower) may lead to installation failed.
-If is not possible to install the package following the command in the section **Installation**, then download this GitHub repository (main and master) at the location *your_path* and then run the following:
+If it is not possible to install the package following the command in the section **Installation**, then download this GitHub repository (main and master) at the location *your_path* and then run the following:

 ```
 #load required packages and functions